top of page

 Kate and Jim were living in London when a 'crazy pipe dream' turned into an obsession... how to live on a sailboat full-time and travel the world.
 Fed up with traversing airports every week for work and frightened by the prospect of a never-ending mundane routine for life, they decided to change everything.

-After over a year of preparation including in-depth research, practical and theoretical training courses, test sails, a bareboat charter holiday and boat shows, they sold almost everything.
-They bought Polaris, a second-hand Catana 47 sailing catamaran and set off on the sabbatical of a lifetime -to sail around the world in three years.
+After over a year of preparation including in-depth research, practical and theoretical training courses, test sails, a bareboat charter and boat shows.
+They bought Polaris, a second-hand Catana 47, performance sailing catamaran and set off on the sabbatical of a lifetime -to sail around the world in three years.

 An uneventful passage to the Galapagos islands was followed by the longest passage of their lives to French Polynesia.
 After one magnificent year there, half of which was spent in some of the most isolated, pristine coral atolls in the world, they made the difficult decision to press on and explore some more of Polynesia and the South Pacific.
 They reached Samoa after a tricky passage with all sorts of weather followed by Tonga and then Fiji.